nilanjankundu/windfire-restaurants-node/README.md

 * *npm* - Node.js Package Manager is distributed with Node.js, which means that when you download Node.js, you automatically get npm installed on your computer.
 The application has been developed and tested with npm v5.6.0.

 ## Run microservice on local
-This microservice can be run by simply launching **app-run.sh** script, available in the repository root folder.
+This microservice can be run by simply launching **app-run.sh** script, available in the */app* repository sub-folder.

 ## DevOps automation
 Automation is implemented using Ansible technology (https://www.ansible.com/): refer to Ansible technical documentation (https://docs.ansible.com/) for detailed instructions regarding installation and setup.

-The **deploy.sh** script is provided to run deployment automation tasks, as it can be seen in the figure below.
+The **deploy.sh** and **undeploy.sh** scripts are provided to run deployment/undeployment automation tasks, as it can be seen in the figure below.

 ![](images/deploy.png)

-The script currently exposes 4 deployment options:
+The scripts currently expose 2 deployment/undeployment options:
-* *Raspberry* : it automates *Windfire Restaurants Backend* microservice deployment to a Raspberry Pi;
+* *Raspberry* : it automates *Windfire Restaurants Backend* microservice deployment/undeployment in a Raspberry Pi target architecture;
-* *AWS* : it automates *Windfire Restaurants Backend* microservice deployment to AWS.
+* *AWS* : it automates *Windfire Restaurants Backend* microservice deployment/undeployment in a AWS target architecture.

 ### Raspberry deployment architecture
-A file, named **ansible.cfg**, is provided to set basic configurations needed to run Ansible: the **deploy.sh** script sets ANSIBLE_CONFIG environment variable pointing to this file; the basic configuration you should have is something like this:
+A file, named **ansible.cfg**, is provided to set basic configurations needed to run Ansible: the **deploy.sh** and **undeploy.sh** scripts set ANSIBLE_CONFIG environment variable pointing to this file; the basic configuration you should have is something like this:

 ![](images/ansible-config.png)
 where: